yehia67/documentation/node-software/0.1/alphanet/introduction/overview.md

 # Coordicide Alphanet

 **The Coordicide Alphanet is a work-in-progress prototype of an IOTA network that will lead to Coordicide.
 The goal of Coordicide is for the network to reach a consensus without the Coordinator, allowing IOTA networks to be decentralized.
-To reach this goal, the Coordicide Alphanet consists of modules that each have a specific role.**
+To reach this goal, the Coordicide Alphanet consists of modules that each have a specific role.
+When all the modules become available, this network will become the Coordicide testnet, which is a release candidate for the next IOTA protocol.**

 At the moment, the Coordicide Alphanet includes the following modules: